michaelrsweet/epm/README.md

 How Do I Use EPM?
 -----------------

-Please look at the EPM manual; preformatted copies are included in the `doc/epm-manual.html` and `doc/epm-manual.pdf` files.
+Please look at the EPM manual.
+A preformatted copy is included with the source archive in the file `doc/epm-book.html`.

 An example EPM software list file is provided with this distribution in the file `epm.list`.